Pamela Joan Rogers: First crime and criminal prosecution

-On February 4, 2005, Rogers was charged with 15 counts of sexual battery by an authority figure and 13 counts of statutory rape stemming from a three-month relationship with a teenage boy who was her student.
 On August 12, 2005, Rogers pleaded no contest to four charges of sexual battery by an authority figure as part of a deal with the prosecution.
-She was given an eight year suspended sentence, during which she was to serve 270 days in the Warren County jail in Tennessee followed by seven years and three months of probation.
+She was given an eight-year suspended sentence, during which she was to serve 270 days in the Warren County jail in Tennessee followed by seven years and three months of probation.
 She was also ordered to surrender her teaching certificate and register as a sex offender for life because sexual battery by an authority figure is a "violent sexual offense" under the law of the state of Tennessee.
 The sentence prohibited her from profiting from the case through books and movies as well as barring her from granting interviews for eight years.

+Additional offenses

-Rogers was arrested again on April 24, 2006, on charges that she had sent text messages, nude photos, and sex videos of herself to the same boy while using her father's cellphone.
+Rogers was arrested again on April 24, 2006, on the grounds that she had sent text messages, nude photos, and sex videos of herself to the same boy while using her father's cellphone.
 She was also charged for communicating with the boy via blogs and a website.
 The judge ordered Rogers to remain in jail until her next court hearing.
 On July 14, 2006, she was sentenced to seven years in prison for violating her probation by sending explicit videos to her former victim and maintaining contact with him via online blogs.
 Rogers asked for mercy and apologized to her family and the teen's family, saying tearfully to the judge, "I have humiliated myself.
 What I did was wrong, I am willing to do anything to rehabilitate myself."
 She asked for local incarceration with therapy.
 Circuit Judge Bart Stanley denied her request saying, "You have done everything except show this court that you wanted to rehabilitate yourself."
-He revoked Rogers' probation and ordered her to serve the rest of a seven-year prison sentence at the Tennessee Prison for Women.
+He revoked Rogers's probation and ordered her to serve the rest of a seven-year prison sentence at the Debra K. Johnson Rehabilitation Center.

 Rogers received two additional years of prison time in January 2007, after she pleaded guilty to sending nude photos of herself to the boy.
 She was released in 2012.

+Second crime and prosecution

 On May 28, 2015, Rogers was indicted by a grand jury for introduction of contraband into a state penal facility and arrested, having allegedly conspired with two others to smuggle cell phones into the state prison where she had previously been incarcerated.
+She was sentenced to eight years in prison and was released between 2024-2027.

 In 2016, Rogers was featured in the Headline News segment Twisted: Teachers Who Prey.
-Local news sources reported she was still in custody as of July 2017.